 - Arbitrating a commercial products liability claim on behalf of a furniture company that received defective coating products and sustained a substantial commercial injury;

-- Defending and prosecuting the claims of minority shareholders in closely-held corporations in arbitration and jury trials;
+- Defending and prosecuting the claims of minority shareholders in closely-corporations and members of LLC’s in arbitration and jury trials;

 - Defending and prosecuting claims made under the Uniform Commercial Code related to the purchase and sale of ISP customer base;

-- Representing franchisees in pursuing fraud claims against franchisors, resulting in millions of dollars in awards.
+- Representing franchisees in pursuing fraud claims against franchisors, resulting in millions of dollars in awards; and

 - Supreme Court of the United States of America